Pharmacy Student Rotations

 The pharmacy dress code is professional/business casual.
 Closed-toed shoes are mandatory.

 Attendance is mandatory Monday through Friday (with the exception of school holidays), from 8:00 am until 5:30 pm.
 Personal leave is allowed for medical or family emergencies only.
 All other absences must be approved by the student program coordinators one week prior to the first day of rotation.
 Make up work may be assigned at the discretion of the preceptor.

 Students must provide valid identification, such as a driver's license on the first day so that a security badge can be made.
 No other medical or legal documents are necessary for this rotation.
 Students are required to carry a calculator everyday while on rotation.

 In order to prepare for this rotation, it is highly recommended that students familiarize themselves with the pediatrics chapter in the Applied Therapeutics textbook, Koda Kimble et al.

-For further instructions and for prospective students who are interested in completing an externship at LPCH, please contact the student program coordinator.
+For further instructions and for prospective students who are interested in completing a rotation at LPCH, please contact the student program coordinator.

 Melissa Yee, PharmD